 The pay parity opt-in scheme is a funding scheme for education and care services including hospital-based services.
 Services that opt in can access higher funding rates for paying their certified teachers at or above certain minimum salary steps.

-In many cases, equal pay is the law.
 The Equal Pay Act (1973) clearly outlines a broad range of rules, guides and definitions about equal pay that employers must understand and follow to be compliant with employment law.

 Some of the topics the Equal Pay Act goes into detail about include: